dunieskiotano/dunieskiotano.github.io/education/index.md

    * Master's Degree in Curriculum & Instruction with minor in ESOL

   **University of Havana, Cuba (1997 - 2002)**
-   * Bachelor's Degree in English Language and Literature with concentration in Translation/Interpretation
+   * Bachelor's Degree in English Language and Literature with concentration in Translation & Interpretation

 <a markdown="0" href="https://www.linkedin.com/in/dunieski-otano-80249a152/" class="btn">Find Dunieski on LinkedIn</a>